ghedamat/ember-deploy-demo/README.md

 @lukemelia
 @levelbossmike
 @elucid
-and all the other contributors
+and all the other contributors to ember-cli-deploy